 Ryan Williams shares his Disney Internship Experience

-Ryan Williams, a graphic design senior, spent five months interning with the Disney College Program in Lake Buena Vista, Florida.
+Ryan Williams will graduate this week with his bachelors in graphic design.
+He had the opportunity to spend five months interning with the Disney College Program in Lake Buena Vista, Florida.
 As part of the internship program, Williams received a behind-the-scenes look at the Magic Kingdom and learned how to use his design skills in a job that wasn’t design related.
 In this Q & A, Williams shares some of his experiences with us.

 Q: How did you find out about this opportunity?

 Williams: I have always wanted to work for The Walt Disney Company in some capacity.
 In high school and early college, I heard of people participating in the Disney College Program, a semester or year-long program at Walt Disney World Resort in Lake Buena Vista, Florida.
 I wasn’t sure if it would fit with my tight degree audit or if I would be able to work in a position that would fit my graphic design major, but I was able to make it work.

 Q: Can you describe a typical day?

 Williams: While participating in the Disney College Program, you don’t necessarily perform a job that pertains directly to your major, but you can do things at that job or outside of work that do relate.
 During my program, I worked at Pecos Bill Tall Tale Inn and Cafe in Magic Kingdom park, the third busiest restaurant in the United States.
 On an average day, around 60,000 guests visit the Magic Kingdom, and they all need to eat!